 8.4.2.180 FILS HLP Container element

 The FILS HLP Container element contains higher layer protocol (HLP) frames transported during FILS association.
 One or more FILS HLP Container elements maymight be included in an Association Request, a Reassociation Request, an Association Response, or a Reassociation Response frames if dot11FILSActivated is true.
-This element is used for Higher Layer Protocol Packet Encapsulation (10.44.3.1 (Higher Layer Protocol Packet Encapsulation)).The format of the FILS HLP Container element is shown in Figure 8-401cy (FILS HLP Secure Container element format).
+This element is used for Higher Layer Protocol Packet Encapsulation (10.44.3.1 (Higher Layer Protocol Packet Encapsulation)).The format of the FILS HLP Container element is shown in Figure 8-401cy (FILS HLP Container element format).

 Modify the section as follow

 FILS IP Address Assignment element

 FILS IP Address Assignment element is used by STA to request and to assign IP address using FILS IP Address Configuration 10.44.3.2 (FILS IP Address Configuration).
-FILS IP Address Assignment element may be sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Secure Container Action frame if dot11FILSActivated is true.
+FILS IP Address Assignment element may be sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Container Action frame if dot11FILSActivated is true.
 The format of the FILS IP Address Assignment element is shown in Figure 8-401cz (FILS IP Address Assignment element format).